-There are plenty of options when it comes to picking a content management system for a development project.
+There are plenty of options when picking a content management system for a development project.
 Depending on how advanced you need the CMS to be, what language it's built in, and who is going to be using it, it can be a nightmare trying to find the "perfect" CMS for a project.

-What is there left to say about WordPress that hasn't already been said?
+What is left to say about WordPress that hasn't already been said?
 The PHP blogging platform is far and away the most popular CMS for blogging, and probably the most popular CMS overall.
 It's a great platform for beginners, thanks to its excellent documentation and super-quick installation wizard.
 Five minutes to a running CMS is pretty good.
 Not to mention the fact that the newest versions auto-update the core and plugins from within the back end, without having to download a single file.

-A great part about the Wordpress community is the amount of help and documentation online you can find on nearly every aspect of customizing WordPress.
+A great thing about the WordPress community is the amount of help and documentation online you can find on nearly every aspect of customizing WordPress.
 If you can dream it, chances are it's already been done with WordPress and documented somewhere.

 One of Drupal's most popular features is the Taxonomy module, a feature that allows for multiple levels and types of categories for content types.
 And you can find plenty of professional Drupal themes, which are ready to be customized and worked with.
 You can also grab Drupal plugins.

 Drupal also has a very active community powering it, and has excellent support for plugins and other general questions.